jdevfullstack-tutorials/frontend-backend-fullstack/README.md

-Remember too that a browser is a program, much like anything that runs on your local computer, but is, of course, have the full
+Remember too that a browser is a program, much like anything that runs on your local computer but, of course, have the full
 Internet functions.
 It's communicating in terms of the four GET, POST, DELETE, UPDATE status of HTTP.
 If you are interested to see